-This challenging 10-month, full-time master's degree program is recognized as a STEM degree, and is offered at the Washington, DC campus.
 The Master of Arts in International Economics and Finance (MIEF) positions early- to mid-career professionals to excel in rigorous economic and financial analysis roles.
 The curriculum prepares students to understand advanced economic theories, master professional quantitative economics and econometrics skills, and assess a wide range of international economic and financial scenarios.
-Students in this cohort-based program take courses together that increase in complexity throughout the year.
+Students in this cohort-based program take courses together that increase in complexity throughout the program.

 Economics knowledge, analytical abilities and the capacity to apply economic analysis to real-world problems give our students a distinct professional advantage.
 Whether students are interested in pursuing a career in international finance, public policy, economic development, or research, the MIEF program provides students with a firm grasp of the theory and tools of international economics and finance.